jrp244/byu-cs324/lab-socket-hunt/README.md

 </table>

- - Bytes 0 - 3: an `unsigned int` having a value of one more than the nonce most recently sent by the director, in network byte order.
-For example, if the director previously sent, 100, then this value would be 101.
+ - Bytes 0 - 3: an `unsigned int` having a value of one more than the nonce most recently sent by the server, in network byte order.
+For example, if the server previously sent, 100, then this value would be 101.

 ## Levels

 The level sent to the server is one of the following:

- - 0: Responses from the director will only use op-code 0.
-Level 0 is to get practice exchanging datagrams with the director, and with each exchange: 1) extracting the chunk of treasure that is included in the director's response;
+ - 0: Responses from the server will only use op-code 0.
+Level 0 is to get practice exchanging datagrams with the server, and with each exchange: 1) extracting the chunk of treasure that is included in the server's response;
    and 2) extracting nonce and returning the nonce + 1.
- - 1: Responses from the director will only use op-code 1.
-That is, the participant should be expected to do everything it did at level 0, but also to extract the remote port from each directions response and use `connect()` or `sendto()` to use it with each outgoing message (i.e., op-code 1).
+ - 1: Responses from the server will only use op-code 1.
+The client should be expected to do everything it did at level 0, but also to extract the remote port from each directions response and use `connect()` or `sendto()` to use it with each outgoing message (i.e., op-code 1).
- - 2: Responses from the director will select from op-codes 1 and 2 at random.
+ - 2: Responses from the server will select from op-codes 1 and 2 at random.
-   That is, the participant should be expected to do everything it did at level 1, but also to extract the new local port from each directions response and use it for all for future outgoing communications.
+   That is, the client should be expected to do everything it did at level 1, but also to extract the new local port from each directions response and use it for all for future outgoing communications.
 In this case, the old socket should be closed, and a new socket created, which is bound (i.e., by calling `bind()` to the new local port.
- - 3: Responses from the director will select from op-codes 1 through 3 at random.
-That is, the participant should be expected to do everything it did at level 2, but also to extract the number of datagrams to immediately receive from the director, as well as receive and sum the payloads of those datagrams, in order to get the nonce.
+ - 3: Responses from the server will select from op-codes 1 through 3 at random.
+That is, the client should be expected to do everything it did at level 2, but also to extract the number of datagrams to immediately receive from the server, as well as receive and sum the payloads of those datagrams, in order to get the nonce.
- - 4: Responses from the director will select from op-codes 1 through 4 at random.
-That is, the participant should be expected to do everything it did at level 3, but also to switch to IPv4 or IPv6, from whichever it was using before.
+ - 4: Responses from the server will select from op-codes 1 through 4 at random.
+That is, the client should be expected to do everything it did at level 3, but also to switch to IPv4 or IPv6, from whichever it was using before.